etwernerMIDS/Data_Engineering/Projects/project-3-etwernerMIDS-my_branch/README.md

 students to demonstrate an ability to plumb this pipeline end-to-end, which includes initially generating test data as well as submitting a notebook-based report of at least simple event analytics.

-## Options

-There are plenty of advanced options for this project.
-Here are some ways to take your project further than just the basics we'll cover in class:

-- Generate and filter more types of events.
-There are plenty of other things you might capture events for during gameplay

-- Enhance the API to use additional http verbs such as `POST` or `DELETE` as well as additionally accept _parameters_ for events (e.g., purchase events might accept sword or item type)

-- Connect a user-keyed storage engine such as Redis or Cassandra up to Spark so you can track user state during gameplay (e.g., user's inventory or health)